A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Artifact Design and Development

 \subsubsection{Graph-Based Indices}

 Graph-based retrieval methods allow the system to use both textual similarity and structural relationships among safety concepts, procedures, and component interactions.
 This is especially valuable in technical domains where relevant information spans multiple steps or subcomponents, and where safe outcomes depend on understanding dependencies rather than isolated passages.
-Following the \texttt{LangChain} \texttt{GraphRetriever} design \citep{langchain2025graph}, we implemented three graph RAG variants that differ in how they explore or constrain graph neighborhoods. \textit{AstraDB} serves as the online vector storage backend for all three configurations \citep{ibm2025astradb} because it provides scalable embedding storage with native support for vector similarity search and integrates smoothly with graph-based retrieval workflows.
+Following the \texttt{LangChain} \texttt{GraphRetriever} design \citep{langchain2025graph}, we implemented three graph RAG variants that differ in how they explore or constrain graph neighborhoods. \textit{AstraDB} serves as the online vector storage backend for all three configurations because it provides scalable embedding storage with native support for vector similarity search and integrates smoothly with graph-based retrieval workflows.

 The three variants provide complementary strategies.
-The \texttt{Graph Eager} retriever expands outward through connected nodes to gather broader contextual information, which helps when queries are imprecise.
+The \texttt{Graph Eager} retriever expands outward through connected nodes to gather broader context, which helps when queries are imprecise.
 The \texttt{Graph MMR} variant applies maximal marginal relevance to balance relevance and diversity, reducing redundancy across similar segments.
-Finally, the vanilla similarity search baseline over \textit{AstraDB} performs traditional $k$-nearest-neighbor retrieval without graph traversal and serves as a reference for assessing the added value of graph-based methods.
+Finally, the vanilla similarity search baseline over \textit{AstraDB} performs traditional $k$-nearest-neighbor retrieval without graph traversal and serves as a reference for assessing the added value of graph methods.